sezenv/HELLO/README.md

 ## **REVIEWER**

-Frontiers in Neurogenomics, Neuroscience Letters, Journal of Pediatric Neurology
+Frontiers in Neurogenomics, Journal of Chemical Information and Modeling, Neuroscience Letters, Journal of Pediatric Neurology

 ## **PUBLICATIONS**